pdf-raku/PDF-raku/README.md

 ### Encryption

-PDF::Tools supports basic RC4 encryption (revisions /R 2 - 4 and versions /V 1 - 2 of PDF Encryption).
+PDF::Tools supports RC4 and AES encryption (revisions /R 2 - 4 and versions /V 1 - 4 of PDF Encryption).

 To open an encrypted PDF document, specify either the user or owner password: `PDF::DAO::Doc.open( "enc.pdf", :password<ssh!>)`

-A document can be encrypted using the `encrypt` method: `$doc.encrypt( :owner-pass<ssh1>, :user-pass<abc> )`
+A document can be encrypted using the `encrypt` method: `$doc.encrypt( :owner-pass<ssh1>, :user-pass<abc>, :aes )`
+   - `:aes` encrypts the document using stronger V4 AES encryption, introduced with PDF 1.6.

-Note that it's quite commont to leave the user-password blank.
+Note that it's quite common to leave the user-password blank.
 This indicates that the document is readable by anyone, but may have restrictions on update, printing or copying of the PDF.

+The optional `Crypt::GCrypt` module is required to encrypt, or decrypt documents with AES encryption.
+This module also boosts performance and is recommended, if you are handling encrypted documents.

 ## Data-types and Coercion